History of George Town, Penang: 1977–2008

 By then, the decades of brain drain also took its toll within George Town.
 For instance, while Kuala Lumpur was granted several mega-projects, including the Petronas Towers and the Kuala Lumpur International Airport, George Town suffered a shortage of qualified engineers and architects, as professionals continued gravitating towards the Greater Kuala Lumpur area.
 In the case of the new commercial properties along Northam Road, cheap unskilled labour from the poorer countries in the region, such as Bangladeshis and Nepalis, filled the void left by the quality subcontractors who had moved to Kuala Lumpur.
 Moreover, the lack of a coherent urban planning policy and inadequate traffic management meant that little was done to curb the worsening traffic congestion within the city.
 Even George Town's reputation for cleanliness was not spared, as reports of coastal pollution and dirty streets within the city made headline news.
-As early as 1996, the then Malaysian Prime Mninister, Mahathir Mohamad, had even called Penang a "garbage state".
+As early as 1996, the then Malaysian prime minister, Mahathir Mohamad, had even called Penang a "garbage state".

 These, combined with Penang's slowing economy, led to widespread resentment over the decline and neglect of George Town, and by extension, Penang.
 In 2004, a media campaign was initiated by Malaysia's press to restore the city to its former glory.
-The dissatisfaction over the decline of the city formerly known as the 'Pearl of the Orient', combined with Penang's relatively lively political scene, contributed to the defeat of the incumbent Barisan Nasional (the current ruling coalition the Malaysian federal government) in the 2008 State Election by the federal opposition pact, Pakatan Rakyat.
-As a result, Pakatan Rakyat, led by the DAP, was voted into power within Penang, with Lim Guan Eng succeeding Koh as the Chief Minister.
+The dissatisfaction over the decline of the city formerly known as the "Pearl of the Orient", combined with Penang's relatively lively political scene, contributed to the defeat of the incumbent Barisan Nasional (the current ruling coalition the Malaysian federal government) in the 2008 State Election by the federal opposition pact, Pakatan Rakyat.
+As a result, Pakatan Rakyat, led by the DAP, was voted into power within Penang, with Lim Guan Eng succeeding Koh as the chief minister.

 In late 2004, George Town was hit by the massive Indian Ocean tsunami.
 The city's northern coast, such as Batu Ferringhi and Gurney Drive, were among the worst hit places within Penang.
 The tsunami claimed 52 lives in Penang, out of the 68 deaths in Malaysia.
 Since then, a network of sirens has been installed throughout George Town as part of a national tsunami warning system designed to alert the public of such calamities in the future.